Taylor Swift's 'Red (Taylor's Version') breaks first day Spotify streaming record

-Taylor Swift has made Spotify history with ‘Red (Taylor’s Version)’, racking up the biggest number of first day streams by a female artist in history.
+Taylor Swift has made Spotify history with ‘Red (Taylor’s Version)’, racking up the biggest number of first day streams in history.

 The new album, the latest in the pop star’s series of re-recorded albums, came out on Friday (November 13) and features the entire original album re-recorded, along with a host of ‘vault’ tracks and rarities.